 The most crucial question

-To paraphrase President Kennedy: “Ask not what you should do for Cooperative Learning, but ask what Cooperative Learning should do for you?”
+To reverse-paraphrase President Kennedy: “Ask not what you can do for Cooperative Learning, but ask what Cooperative Learning can do for you?”

-Below is a real-life example of the Guide, filled out by a teacher and used by two SSIF Project Leads under my (rather superfluous) supervision to train how to coach their colleagues on the Cooperative Learning element of the SSIF.
+Below is a real-life example of the Guide, filled out by a teacher and used by two SSIF Project Leads (PLs) under my (rather superfluous) supervision to teach them how to coach their colleagues on the Cooperative Learning element of the SSIF.
 I simply watched and dropped in leading questions and comments as needed before finally answering unresolved issues.